EMERGENCY CONTACT PROGRAM

 Can SHA help my student get a COVID-19 test or other off-campus medical services?

 Yes.
 If your student requires a COVID-19 test that is not offered by your student’s school, SHA can help arrange for off-campus testing that meets your testing requirements, e.g., test type and results turnaround time, whenever possible.
 SHA cannot guarantee, however, that all testing requirements can be met in a particular geography.
 SHA works with a number of testing facilities, but if a current testing partner does not meet your requirements, you will need to specify which facility you would like your student transported to based on your school and home country’s requirements.
+If the student's school is able to arrange testing that meets the school's requirements, SHA recommends that parents arrange testing directly with the school to ensure compliance.
 SHA will arrange any other medical services needed (whether or not COVID-related) off campus for which the school is not responsible, such as off campus doctor’s visits.

 What happens if my student’s boarding school suspends room and board?